How To Start a Blog: Easy-to-Follow Steps [Updated for 2021]

 One of the greatest advantages of owning a premium theme is the support you get, if you need it.

-The Cost: $89 (87 Themes to choose from plus Marketing plugins, all for the 1 Price)
+The Cost: $89 (but, you get 87 themes to choose from, plus Marketing plugins, all for 1 Price)

 Here are the Elegant Theme highlights

 - Divi Theme, the most popular WordPress Theme on the planet ~ BuiltWith.com

 - Divi comes with a visual drag & drop page builder – design anything you can imagine

 - Monarch software – a Social Sharing plug-in that’s customizable and looks great

 - Bloom software – a simple, yet functional APP for building your email list

 - Extensive Library of Video and Written Tutorials for every module of your themes and plugins